 Other Similar Microphones

-I've always used my ATR2100 (in fact, I have two in case I have a cohost), but three other microphones are similar and if you're doing some price comparison, any of these are a good choice.
+I've always used my ATR2100 (in fact, I have two in case I have a cohost), but two other microphones are similar and if you're doing some price comparison, any of these are a good choice.
 For a better comparison, check out what the hosts of Better Podcasting have to say, since they've done plenty of tests on all of them.

 What Else Do You Need?